 Farmers Insurance Annual Scholarship

-Responding to the growing need for new talent in the insurance and risk management industry, Davenport University is proud to introduce a new Risk Management and Insurance specialty within its Bachelor of Business Administration in Management program beginning in the fall of 2012.
+Responding to the growing need for new talent in the insurance and risk management industry, Davenport University introduced a new Risk Management and Insurance specialty within its Bachelor of Business Administration in Management program in the fall of 2012.
 Farmers Insurance, which worked with DU to develop the curriculum, has also made a generous commitment to provide $10,000 for the next three years toward student scholarships in the Insurance Education Specialty.

 Students attending full-time and in their junior or senior year may apply for a Farmers Insurance Annual Scholarship through the foundation application.
 The annual award amount will range from $1,000-$5,000.
 The scholarship can cover tuition, books and Davenport resident hall charges.